Lida Orzeck '68 Collection of WWI and WWII Propaganda Posters

 Abstract

-This collection contains 50 World War I and World War II propaganda posters from the United States.
+This collection contains 69 World War II propaganda posters from the United States.

 Collection Arrangement

-Posters are arranged in two flat files, and inventoried at the item level.
+Posters are arranged in three flat files, and inventoried at the item level.

 Physical Location